nanochess/CVBasic/README.md

 Vtech Creativision support is experimental (but able to compile Viboritas.bas), it doesn't handle currently CONT1.KEY and CONT2.KEY, and the following things doesn't work because the support code hasn't been coded:

-* SCREEN statement doesn't do anything.
+* PLETTER compression isn't implemented.
-* PLAY statement doesn't do anything.
+* PLAY statement works but no music player is implemented.

 Notice the 6502 support library hasn't been tested properly.
 In particular the VDP code could be buggy in real hardware.